alalbux/quick-knowledge-ramda/README.md

 ### anyPass
 `[(*… → Boolean)] → (*… → Boolean)`
-Parameters
-predicates
-An array of predicates to check
-Returns

-function The combined predicate
-Takes a list of predicates and returns a predicate that returns true for a given list of arguments if at least one of the provided predicates is satisfied by those arguments.

-The function returned is a curried function whose arity matches that of the highest-arity predicate.

-See also allPass.
 ```
 var isClub = R.propEq('suit', '♣');
 var isSpade = R.propEq('suit', '♠');